JNRowe/versionah/doc/alternatives.rst

 shtool_ provides a great version management applet, one which I used for a number of years in certain projects [#]_ .
-Unfortunately, the output formats are hard-coded in to the script making it very difficult to use in most of the projects I work on.
+Unfortunately, the output formats are hard-coded in the script making it very difficult to use in most of the projects I work on.

 A few ideas have been borrowed from ``shtool``, and :mod:`versionah` should be seen as a homage to the version applet from ``shtool``.
-It is, however, not compatible with ``shtool`` managed files.

 If you don't need the template support of :mod:`versionah` and find the other functionality ``shtool`` provides useful then I'd strongly recommend using